 Construction Styles of Gutters

-You will need to choose your materials for your gutters according to the style of your home, the number of trees in your yard and the climate in which you live.
+You will need to choose the materials for your gutters according to the style of your home, the number of trees in your yard, and the climate in which you live.

-LeafGuard Brand is a specialty gutter that includes a built-in covered to keep leaves and any other debris out of the gutter while allowing the water to flow through.
-It is not an add-on, it is the design.
+LeafGuard Brand is a specialty gutter that includes a built-in cover to keep leaves and any other debris out of the gutter while allowing the water to flow through.
+It is not an add-on—it’s the design.

-You have a choices in the shape of your gutter:
+You have a choice in the shape of your gutter:

-- Half Round is exactly what it is called, a half circle.
-This type is usually used in turn of the century architecture.
+- Half-round gutters are exactly what it is called, a half circle.
+This type is usually used in turn-of-the-century architecture.

 - Box gutters are used on commercial structures and can handle large volumes of water.

-- K-Style is flat on the bottom and backside while the front has a decorative shape.
+- K-style gutters are flat on the bottom and backside, while the front has a decorative shape.